aircampro/Pi_armadillo/README.md

 # Pi_armadillo
-is a project of tools and applications that will run on a linux box such as a rasberry pi or armadillo there are a series of data gathering routines which connect to spi i2c usb serial ethernet enocean BLE devices as well as hardwired pins then there is a series of mechanisms to transfer than information via telemetry iOt cleint server mqtt broker/server OPC BacNet etc.. it controls and reads periferals such as PLC/Robot, Camera, Motor Drives, and has inbuilt picture manipulation and picture tracking facilities
+is a project of tools and applications that will run on a linux box such as a rasberry pi or armadillo there are a series of data gathering routines which connect to spi i2c usb serial ethernet enocean BLE devices as well as hardwired pins then there is a series of mechanisms to transfer than information via telemetry iOt cleint server mqtt broker/server OPC BacNet etc.. various databases such as influx, mongo or cloud storage like GCS Blob/spreadsheet, redis, or dedicated iot like ubidots, ambient or machinst it controls and reads periferals such as PLC/Robot, Camera, Motor Drives, and has inbuilt picture manipulation and picture tracking facilities various PLC support, mitsubishi, omron, allen bradley, yokogawa, keyence, siemens, Robots yasakawa, kawasaki etc

 have fun it is still in development.....